Designations Congruent with Things: Chapter 22

 “Cease calling him ‘Newt’,” Hermann snaps.
 “You will refer to him as ‘Dr. Geiszler’.”

-“You do not have the authority to place such a command, Dr. Gottlieb,” his car replies.
+“You don’t have the authority to place such a command, Dr. Gottlieb,” his car replies.

-“You were in here, unsupervised, for thirty seconds,” Hermann snaps.
+“You were in here, unsupervised, for thirty seconds at most,” Hermann snaps.
 “Did you gain root access to my car’s operating system in that time?”

 Newton tips his head back and shoots Hermann a rare expression of good-natured candor edged with total exhaustion that Hermann finds unsettling whenever it appears because the level of self-reflection it implies exceeds the level of self-reflection with which Newton can generally be credited.

-“Much as I would love to let you believe that I have a post-drift, total genius for the soft hack, I just don’t think I’ve got the technical chops to pull that one off,” Newton admits.
+“Much as I’d love to let you believe I have a post-drift, total genius for the soft hack, I don’t think I’ve got the technical chops to pull that one off,” Newton admits.
 “Knowledge base, yes.
 Maybe.
-But real-time or even compressed-time problem solving with someone else’s skill set is still not a thing that comes naturally to me, I don’t think.
+But realtime or even compressed-time problem solving with someone else’s skill set still isn’t a thing that comes naturally to me, I don’t think.
 Well maybe a little.
 But I’m flattered, dude.
-I’m pretty sure this naming quirk that Carth Vader has going here is just a preference inherent to the system that prevents conflict between operators.
-That’s got to be the definition of a luxury car, right.
-The car that will prevent your kids or your life-partner from renaming you ‘Captain Boring’.
-Not that was the first thing I tried.
+I’m pretty sure this naming quirk Carth Vader has going here is a preference inherent to the system that prevents conflict between operators.
+That’s got to be the definition of a luxury car, right?
+The car that prevents your kids or your life-partner from renaming you ‘Captain Boring’.
+Not that that was the first thing I tried.
 I find you very interesting, actually.
-I also like this whole Newt-can-do-things vibe you’ve lately been rocking since we drifted.
+I also like this whole Newt-can-do-things vibe you’ve lately been rocking.
 It does make me wonder if you just feel sorry for me, though.
-I mean, I’ll take your pity, dude, and I’ll heroically roll around in it a little bit, but it makes me feel a little conflicted, like maybe you’re just asking me if I hacked your car so that I feel better about myself and my intellectual prospects because you want me to think that you think I’m a guy who could hack your car even though you really don’t think that at all.”
+I mean, I’ll take your pity, dude, and I’ll heroically roll around in it a little bit, but it makes me feel conflicted, like maybe you’re just asking me if I hacked your car so I feel better about myself and my intellectual prospects because you want me to think that you think that I’m a guy who could hack your car even though you really don’t think that at all.”

-“I asked you,” Hermann says, trying to sound brusque because he can’t decide whether he is annoyed or sympathetic, “because I recently discovered I can play the piano with moderate skill.”
+“I asked you,” Hermann says, aiming for brusque because he can’t decide whether he’s annoyed or sympathetic, “because I recently discovered I can play the piano with moderate skill.”

 “Um, I’m pretty sure my skill level is a little higher than moderate,” Newton says in edgeless indignation.
-“At least, it was.
-He flexes his fingers, positions his hands in mid-air in front of him, then pulls them back into a two-handed glasses-adjustment without even attempting the threatened air-piano.
+“At least, it was.”
+He flexes his fingers, positions his hands in mid-air in front of him, then pulls them back into a two-handed glasses-adjustment without attempting the threatened air-piano.

 “Okay,” Newton says.
 “Fair point.
 Thank god you’re still slightly better at being you than I am.
 You’re better at being you than I am at being you.
 I’d say I’m better at being me than you are at being you, and I’m also better at being not-you than you are at being not-me.
 That sounds like an inversion of what I just said, but it’s not.
 What I meant was that the hierarchy of ontological skill is: first me as me, then you as you, then you as me, then me as you.
 It’s better to not be each other though, so I win both ways.
 You’re getting this, right?”

 “Lies,” Newton says.
 “You followed that.
 I can tell.
-Bottom line, I have arguably less identity confusion than you, so I’m winning in that department.
+Bottom line: I have arguably less identity confusion than you, so I’m winning in that department.
 Unfortunately, since I can’t drink alcohol or caffeine, you’re winning in the epicurean pleasures department.
 Ugh, obviously you are, I mean look at this car.
-Where is my car equivalent?”
+Where’s my car equivalent?”

-Hermann turns on the in-car audio system to his preferred classical station.
+Hermann tunes the car’s audio system to his preferred classical station.

-"I don’t—" Newton says, slowly.
-“You’re definitely doing me a disservice out of some—“ he tips his head back against the seat and then leans forward abruptly.
-"I just—wait are you right.
+“I don’t—” Newton says slowly.
+“You’re definitely doing me a disservice of some kind.”
+He tips his head back against the seat, then leans forward.
+“I just—wait, are you right?
 No, you’re not right.
 Oh god, I feel weird.
-Something is acutely happening to my brain."
+Something’s acutely happening to my brain.”

-“Yes,” Hermann says, listening for a few bars and identifying the Prelude and Fugue in A Minor.
+Hermann listens for a few bars and identifies the Prelude and Fugue in A Minor.
+“Yes.”

-“I cannot do Bach, dude, not in a moving car.”
+“I can’t do Bach, dude, not in a moving car.”

-“No it’s ah, it’s not the ranking.
-It’s not a dissonance thing,” Newton says, the pace of his speech slowing to a verbal crawl.
+“No it’s, ah, it’s not the ranking.
+It’s not a dissonance thing.”
+The pace of Newton’s speech slows to a verbal crawl.
 “Anymore.
 I like Bach.
-I always—actually—“ he stops speaking.
+I always—actually—” he stops speaking.

-Hermann glances over at him in time to see the other man shut his eyes and open them in an exaggerated blink.
+Hermann glances over at him in time to see the other man shut his eyes in an exaggerated blink.

-“I like it,” Newton says, in a manner that seems vaguely dazed to Hermann.
+“I like it,” Newton continues, in a manner that seems vaguely dazed.
 “I do.”

 “What?”
-Newton asks him, in a way that’s trending away from ‘vaguely dazed’ and toward ‘semiconscious’.
+Newton is trending away from “vaguely dazed” and toward “semiconscious.”

-Hermann snaps the car into self-driving mode, kills the radio, reaches across the seat, grabs his colleague’s jacket and shouts, “Newton,” directly at him.
+Hermann snaps the car into self-driving mode, kills the radio, reaches across the seat, grabs his colleague’s jacket and shouts, “Newton.

 His colleague does not react well to this.

-Newton’s eyes snap open and there is mutual alarmed yelling in the absence of actual words that resolves into: “what are you DOING you’re supposed to be DRIVING??!?!” and “what in god’s name is WRONG WITH YOU?” as Newton tries and fails to open the car door in temporary disorientation and Hermann wrenches his shoulder trying to keep him in his seat.
+Newton’s eyes snap open and there is mutual alarmed yelling in the absence of actual words that resolves into: “What are you DOING; you’re supposed to be DRIVING??!?!” versus “What in god’s name is WRONG WITH YOU?” as Newton tries and fails to open the car door in temporary disorientation and Hermann wrenches his shoulder trying to keep him in his seat.

-The shouting stops abruptly as they mutually realize neither of them is truly in extremis.
+The shouting stops as they realize neither of them is truly in extremis.

 Newton adjusts his glasses with a calculated nonchalance.